 Can you ever recall a time when someone asked to name a decent brand of headlamp and your mind didn’t go to Petzl?
 Nor me.
-Over the years I’ve used a number of models, all of which performed admirably (which is why I’m writing this Petzl Tikka headlamp review for you).
+Over the years I’ve used a number of models, all of which performed admirably but there was always something missing (which is why I’m writing this Petzl Tikka headlamp review for you).

 The Tikka I own is a couple of years old now, but the basic design principles and functionality still apply.
 Newer models boast over 300 lumens of output, whereas my headlamp creaks at about 200.
 I’m not going to get ‘Lumen jealousy’ as my Petzl provides more than enough light output for my needs.